ClarisseGilles/crowdsec-discord-notify/README.md

 ```

 `docker run` takes the same arguments.
 The image is `linux/amd64` and `linux/arm64`.

+The image does not contain your Discord token, bouncer key, or CrowdSec address.
+Those exist only in the environment of the container you run.
+Leave the GitHub package private.

 A CrowdSec CTI API key is configured on CrowdSec, not here.
 The notification below uses it to fill `city` and `maliciousness`.